ilhamelhamdi/kajur_compfest/README.md

 # SEA Canteen Web App
+For production, this project is deployed at https://canteen-elhamdi.herokuapp.com/.
+You can check and see it!

 ## Introduction
 Hello fellas developers, this project is dedicated to fulfill a prerequisite task from Software Engine Academy of Compfest 2022.
 The task is to make basic web app system for "Kantin Kejujuran", which is basically a simple corner store/canteen in a virtual school that expects its students to make transaction in that store honestly.